School Fees for 2019

-Charges for 2018 were set at the last School Council meeting:
+Charges for 2019 were set by the School Council to be:

 |Essential Items Charge||$170|

 This DET diagram on parent payments with the invoices to explain the what these fees mean:

 - Essential Items are the parent contribution for essential learning items and other curriculum resources.
 You will need to pay these fees to receive your child’s book pack.